Lodewic/schiphol-assignment/README.md

 Code assignment for Schiphol position

+## Approach to assignment

+- C

+## Summary notebook

+- Links to output files
+- Link to MLFlow

 ## Environment setup

 For local development we use multiple conda environments because they play nice with `papermill` without having to deal with conflicts between packages as much.